hivesolutions/appier/doc/requests.md

     return "this is number %d" % number
 ```

-If you were posting a file using "multipart/form-data" encoding, and you could access it like this:
+If you were posting a file using "multipart/form-data" encoding, you could access it like this:

 ```python
 @appier.route("/file", "POST")